Chart Color Schemes

 Highfields has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 18 projects that may impact the region.
+AreaSearch has identified 18 projects likely to impact the region.
 Notable initiatives include The Avenues of Highfields, Central Highfields Masterplan, Highfields/Kratzke/O'Brien Roads Intersections Upgrade, and GemLife Highfields Heights.
-The following list details those most likely to be relevant.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.